Rail Vikas Nigam: List of Manufacturing Units

+Subsidiaries

+High Speed Rail Corporation of India Limited

+The High Speed Rail Corporation of India Limited (HSRC) is an SPV which was incorporated in 2012 as a subsidiary of RVNL to implement high-speed rail projects in India.

+Kinet Railway Solutions Ltd

+RVNL has incorporated a private company Kinet Railway Solutions Ltd which will act as the SPV that will sign the manufacturing-cum-maintenance agreement with the Ministry of Railways.

+Kyrgyzindustry-RVNL

+RVNL established a 50:50 joint venture company, named Kyrgyzindustry-RVNL, with Kyrgyz company Kyrgyzindustry.
+The company will develop rail, road, and other infrastructure in Kyrgyzstan.
+RVNL informed the Securities and Exchange Board of India (SEBI) of the establishment of the joint venture on 10 December 2022.

 Special Purpose Vehicles

 Kutch Railway Company Ltd

 RVNL owns 50% equity in this project.
 The project length is 301 km and is for gauge conversion of Palanpur-Gandhidham section.
 Currently RVNL is doubling Samakhiali-Palanpur (248 km) anticipating increased traffic flow from Mundra and Deendayal Ports.

 Bharuch Dahej Railway Co Ltd

 RVNL is the largest stakeholder in this SPV with 35.46% equity.
-The project length is 63km and is for gauge conversion.
+The project length is 63 km and is for gauge conversion.

 Krishnapatnam Railway Co Ltd

 RVNL is the largest stakeholder in this SPV with 49.76% equity.
 The project length is 113.2 km and is for construction of new line from Obulaparivalli to Krishnapatnam port.
 Complete connectivity was provided in June 2019.